lf2com/knob.js/README.md

 # knob.js

-Knob.js is an element for spinning and getting the degree.
+Knob.js is a HTML element for spinning and getting the degree.

+---

 ## Demo